PacktPublishing/GitHub-for-Pro-Developers/README.md

-# GitHub-for-Pro-developers
+# GitHub-for-Pro-Developers
-GitHub for Pro developers, published by Packt
+GitHub for Pro Developers, published by Packt